tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ```
 Next you will have to manually copy and paste certain files.

-Navigate to scripts for auto cell count and copy paste the following files into your fiji/plugins directory.
+Find where you downloaded Fiji in your file directory.
+Next, navigate to scripts for auto cell count then copy and paste the following files into your Fiji.app/plugins directory.
+This is so you can run the program from ImageJ using the GUI.
 ```
 macroPipeline.ijm
 selectedClassifierPipeline.ijm